cdapio/cdap/docs/developer-guide/source/faq.rst

 What is a Continuuity Reactor?
 ------------------------------
-Continuuity Reactor™ is a Java-based middleware solution that abstracts the complexities and integrates the components of the Hadoop ecosystem (YARN, MapReduce, HBase, Zookeeper, etc.).
-Simply stated, Reactor behaves like a modern-day application server: distributed, scalable, sitting on top of a Hadoop distribution such as CDH, HDP, or Apache.
-It provides a programming framework and scalable runtime environment that allows any Java developer to build Big Data applications without having to understand all of the details of Hadoop.
+Continuuity Reactor is the industry’s first Big Data Application Server for Hadoop.
+It abstracts all the complexities and integrates the components of the Hadoop ecosystem (YARN, MapReduce, Zookeeper, HBase, etc.) enabling developers to build, test, deploy, and manage Big Data applications without having to worry about infrastructure, interoperability, or the complexities of distributed systems.

 What is available in the Continuuity SDK?
 -----------------------------------------